 Jaz Ampaw-Farr began her career as a teacher and is passionate about children’s education and learning.
-She delivers inspirational keynotes, interactive workshops and transformative coaching, looking at the impact you have on the lives of others; how you’re an Everyday Hero and what you do makes a difference.
+She delivers inspirational keynotes, interactive workshops and transformative coaching, looking at the impact you have on the lives of others – how you’re an Everyday Hero and how what you do makes a difference.
 Whether you lead a team, class of students or family, your super powers can be enhanced by having clarity around WHY you do what you do.
 Jaz talks about how her life was transformed by just five teachers whose WHY was to be human first and professional second.

-With a background in mainstream and special needs education and many years’ experience in schools as a pedagogical and pastoral champion, Nina’s grasp of what makes classrooms – and all the people in them – tick.
-She is a highly creative educator and, whilst her first book explored her research on how music can improve learning and motivation in all classrooms, her latest best-selling book, Of Teaching, Learning and Sherbet Lemons: A Compendium of Careful Advice for Teachers, is helping put the ‘fizz’ back into classrooms for thousands of teachers.
-For Nina, classrooms need to have the ‘hard stuff’ in place – rigour, systems, expectations and a professionally inclusive approach to the achievement of all children combined with the ‘fizz’ – the magic, the excitement, the emotional engagement, the sense of wonder and the passion for teaching and learning.
+Nina’s background is in mainstream and special needs education with many years’ experience in schools as a pedagogical and pastoral champion; Nina has a grasp of what makes classrooms – and all the people in them – tick.
+She is a highly creative educator and her first book explored her research on how music can improve learning and motivation in all classrooms.
+Nina’s latest best-selling book, ‘Of Teaching, Learning and Sherbet Lemons: A Compendium of Careful Advice for Teachers’, is helping to put the ‘fizz’ back into classrooms for thousands of teachers.
+For Nina, classrooms need to have the ‘hard stuff’ in place – rigour, systems, expectations and a professionally inclusive approach to the achievement of all children, combined with the ‘fizz’ – the magic, the excitement, the emotional engagement, the sense of wonder and the passion for teaching and learning.

 Felicity King looks after the profession from the inside out with her “reset not inset” mantra.
 Reset not inset is a truly human approach to leadership and fellowship.
 Delivering significant cost savings by recharging and nurturing the innate well-being of our precious teachers, while restoring human connection at the heart of education.
 Turning down the noise of agenda and process, restoring teacher well-being and increased classroom productivity and securing recruitment and retention for the future.